 Teen Multiple Personality Disorder / Teen Dissociative Identity Disorder

-Those suffering from Teen Multiple Personality Disorder (also known as teen dissociative identity disorder ) is a dissociative condition where they have two different personality states, or identities, which control the person’s behavior at different times.
+Teen Multiple Personality Disorder (also known as teen dissociative identity disorder) is a dissociative condition where someone has two different personality states, or identities, which control the person’s behavior at different times.
 These alternate identities are referred to as “alters” and may exhibit differences in thoughts, manners, speech, and gender identity.

 What It Looks Like